flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 well as setup and operation of BTV.

 !!! warning "Disclaimer"
-    <p style="color:coral;">Navigraph Ultimate subscription required</p>
+    <p style="color:coral;">Navigraph Unlimited subscription required</p>
-    The OANS function currently relies on data provided by Navigraph, which can only be accessed with a Navigraph Ultimate subscription.
+    The OANS function currently relies on data provided by Navigraph, which can only be accessed with a Navigraph Unlimited subscription.

     We're working on enabling OANS using the MSFS scenery data, however this is work-in-progress.